at-cg/at-cg.github.io/tabs/new.md

 ## **2022**

+> Feb
+>> - SERB SRG research funding is awarded to our group for the project titled *Algorithmic techniques for compression of population-scale sequencing data*

 > Jan
 >> - Chirag is invited to speak at [HPC for AI & Biology](https://ge.iitm.ac.in/events/RBCDSAI-IBSE-HPC-Symposium/) symposium
 >> - Our collaborative [work](https://www.biorxiv.org/content/10.1101/2021.07.21.453294v1) with Intel Labs on accelerating long read mapping is accepted at Nature Computational Science